IjzerenHein/famous-flex/docs/ScrollController.md

 #### scrollController.getFirstVisibleItem() ⇒ <code>Object</code>
 Get the first visible item in the view.

-An item is considered to be the first visible item when:
--    First item that is partly visible and the visibility % is higher than `options.visibleItemThresshold`
--    It is the first item after the top/left bounds

 **Kind**: instance method of <code>[ScrollController](#exp_module_ScrollController--ScrollController)</code>
 **Returns**: <code>Object</code> - item or `undefined`
 <a name="module_ScrollController--ScrollController#getLastVisibleItem"></a>
 #### scrollController.getLastVisibleItem() ⇒ <code>Object</code>
 Get the last visible item in the view.

-An item is considered to be the last visible item when:
--    Last item that is partly visible and the visibility % is higher than `options.visibleItemThresshold`
--    It is the last item before the bottom/right bounds

 **Kind**: instance method of <code>[ScrollController](#exp_module_ScrollController--ScrollController)</code>
 **Returns**: <code>Object</code> - item or `undefined`